0xTheDoctor/ChirpDapp-A-Decentralized-Social-Media-App/README.md

-ChirpDapp: A Decentralized Social Media App
+#ChirpDapp: A Decentralized Social Media App

-ChirpDapp: A decentralized social platform for short messages, leveraging blockchain for censorship resistance and user privacy.
+A decentralized social platform for short messages, leveraging blockchain for censorship resistance and user privacy.

 ChirpDapp is a decentralized social media platform built on blockchain technology, offering users the ability to share short messages, or "chirps," in a secure and censorship-resistant environment.
 Inspired by the simplicity and immediacy of Twitter, ChirpDapp aims to provide a platform where users can freely express themselves without the risk of centralized control or data manipulation.